alexterz/TranformationToMonadicForm/README.md

 `:l name`

 then the tool will automatically generate 3 files.
-The first,named `nameOutput.hs` corresponds to the Original Haskell code, the second is an auxiliary folder, named `nameMConvert.hs` and the third is the transformated file, named `nameTransfOutput.hs`.
+The first,named `nameOutput.hs` corresponds to the Original Haskell code, the second is an auxiliary file, named `nameMConvert.hs` and the third is the transformated file, named `nameTransfOutput.hs`.
 Afterwards, it will compile and run them, showing the results in the screen.